usnistgov/FIPS201/_FIPS201/system.md

 ## 3.3 Connections Between System Components {#s-3-3}

-To perform authentication for logical or physical access using a PIV Card or derived PIV credential, the system components are connected to each other and data flows between components as shown in [Figure 3.3](#fig-3-3).
+To perform authentication for logical or physical access using a PIV Card or derived PIV credential, the relying subsystem verifies the credential and obtains attributes from the PIV account.
+The connections and data flows between these components are shown in [Figure 3.3](#fig-3-3).

 [Figure 3-3.
 PIV System Connections](#fig-3-3){:name="fig-3-3"}
 {:latex-ignore="true"}